marcosfad/mbp-ubuntu-kernel/README.md

 Ubuntu/Mint/Debian kernel 5.6+ with Apple T2 patches built-in.
 This repo try to keep up with kernel new releases.

-We release 2 alternative kernels: **"mbp"** which includes all patches from [Aunali1's linux mbp arch](https://github.com/aunali1/linux-mbp-arch) which should work in mostly everywhere and an alternative release (**"mbp-alt"**) which do not include the patch 2001 (drm amd display force link-rate).
+We release 2 alternative kernels: **"mbp"** which includes all patches from [Aunali1's linux mbp arch](https://github.com/aunali1/linux-mbp-arch) which should work in mostly everywhere and an alternative release (**"mbp-16x-wifi"**) which includes all patches from [Jamlam's mbp-16.1-linux-wifi](https://github.com/jamlam/mbp-16.1-linux-wifi) which should allow you to use the internal wifi on Macs that came with BigSur pre-installed.

 **!!
-Warning:**
+Note for kernel 5.7:**

-Starting from the kernel 5.8 the release naming were switch with respect to kernel 5.7: Before the "mbp" release did not include all the patches. **Now the "mbp" includes all patches** and the "mbp-alt" don't.
+The releases of the kernel 5.7: The "mbp" release did not include the patch 2001 (drm amd display force link-rate) of Aunali's.
+The mbp-alt included all patches**.

 **!!
 Warning:**